fengkiej/lentera/README.md

-# LENTERA: Offline AI Education Microserver
+# LENTERA: Offline AI Microserver for Remote Schools

 > **LENTERA**: Bringing Light to the Most Unreachable Corners of the Earth.